Pittsburgh Medical Malpractice Lawyer

 The time limit that you have to file a valid claim in Pennsylvania for medical malpractice is known as the statute of limitations.
 Per the malpractice law in Pennsylvania, the patient has a maximum timeframe of two years, not from the actual date of the event, but actually from the point of discovery of the injury.

 What if I don’t discover the medical injury for a long time after my medical treatment?

 There is a second statute in place in Pittsburgh and throughout PA that states that patients are allowed up to 7 years from the alleged medical negligence act to file a medical malpractice suit.
 If the affected party does not file the suit during this time, you might not be able to successfully file the claim.
 This particular statute was introduced in March of 2002 in Pennsylvania.

-What kind of damages can I seek from a medical malpractice suit?
+What kind of compensation can I seek from a medical malpractice suit?

 The types of damages that you can claim from a malpractice claim can be ones that you can calculate specific amounts, and other claims that are non-economical, and thus can’t be figured out with exact calculation.

 Examples of Calculated Damages: